Udupi Sri Krishna Matha: History

 The Krishna Matha was founded by the Vaishnavite saint Madhvacharya in the 13th century.
 He was the founder of the Dvaita school of Vedanta.
 It is believed that Madhvacharya found the vigraha of Krishna in a large ball of gopichandana.
 As told by Madhvacharya in his Tantrasara Sangraha, the Vigraha was placed initially in the east direction.
 Due to intense devotion shown by Kanakadasa, the deity is said to have turned Pashchimabhimukha (facing west).
-All the other Vigrahas in other Ashta Muthas face west as well.
+All the other Vigrahas in other Ashta Mathas face west as well.
 Devotees always have darshan of Krishna through the inner window, known as the Navagraha Kindi and the outer window known as the Kanakana Kindi, which is decorated by an arch named after the saint Kanakadasa.
 A statue has also been erected.
 A similar window covers the immediate front of the Vigraha and is called Navagraha Kindi.
 It is often mistaken to be the Kanakana Kindi.

 The temple opens at 5:30 hours IST.
 The unique feature of the temple is that the deity is worshipped through a silver-plated window with nine holes (Navagraha Kindi).
 The temple also offers prasada at noon and is popularly called Anna Brahma as it feeds a vast number of devotees.